singhsoumya0109/Client-Server-Communication-Project/README.md

 # Client-Server-Communication-Project
 This repository contains a simple TCP/IP client-server application in Python.
 The server listens for connections, processes data with a 10-second delay, and returns modified responses.
 The client connects, sends messages, and displays processed responses with timestamps.
 The server uses threading to handle multiple clients simultaneously.

-# Echo Server

-This repository contains a simple TCP/IP client-server application in Python.
-The server listens for connections, processes data with a 10-second delay, and returns modified responses.
-The client connects, sends messages, and displays processed responses with timestamps.
-The server uses threading to handle multiple clients simultaneously.

 ## Features